 Recording veterinary chemical use

-The Agricultural and Veterinary Chemical (Control of Use) Regulations 2007 require farmers to keep certain records when treating stock animals with a veterinary chemical product that is classified as a 'Prescription animal remedy' (Schedule 4 Poison) or any animal health product which has a withholding period (WHP).
+The Agricultural and Veterinary Chemical (Control of Use) Regulations 2017 require farmers to keep certain records when treating stock animals with a veterinary chemical product that is classified as a 'Prescription animal remedy' (Schedule 4 Poison), any animal health product which has a withholding period (WHP) or is a hormonal growth promotant.

 - species of animal